On the intersection of local Arthur packets for classical groups and applications: Shift of extended multi-segments

 By Lemma \ref{lem identities}(i), we have

-Now suppose both of $i_1\geq j $ and $i_1 \geq j$ (or $i_1 <j$ and $i_2<j$), then since the adjacent pair $(i_1,i_2,\gg)$ of $\FF$ satisfies Proposition \ref{prop positive non-vanishing}, so does $(i_1,i_2, \gg')$ of $\FF'$.
+Now suppose both of $i_1\geq j $ and $i_2 \geq j$ (or $i_1 <j$ and $i_2<j$), then since the adjacent pair $(i_1,i_2,\gg)$ of $\FF$ satisfies Proposition \ref{prop positive non-vanishing}, so does $(i_1,i_2, \gg')$ of $\FF'$.
 Therefore, we only need to deal with the following cases \begin{enumerate} \item [(a)] $i_1 \geq j$ and $i_2 <j$, \item [(b)] $i_1 <j$ and $i_2\geq j$. \end{enumerate} A key observation is that since the admissible order $>$ of $I$ satisfies ($P'$), (a) implies $ B_{i_1} \geq B_{i_2}$, and (b) implies $ B_{i_1} \leq B_{i_2}$.

 Suppose the adjacent pair $(i_1,i_2,\gg)$ is in the case of Proposition \ref{prop positive non-vanishing}(i)(1) but not in (2).
 Then $ B_{i_1}> B_{i_2}$, so only case (a) is possible.
-Then one can see that $(i_1,i_2, \gg')$ is still in the case of Proposition \ref{prop positive non-vanishing}(i)(1), and the condition is satisfied.
+One can see that $(i_1,i_2, \gg')$ is still in the case of Proposition \ref{prop positive non-vanishing}(i)(1), and the condition is satisfied.

 Suppose the adjacent pair $(i_1,i_2,\gg)$ is in the case of Proposition \ref{prop positive non-vanishing}(i)(2).
-Then there are two possibilities \begin{enumerate} \item [$\oldbullet$] If $B_{i_1}<B_{i_2}$, then it is of case (b).
-Therefore, the adjacent pair $(i_1,i_2,\gg')$ is still in the case of Proposition \ref{prop positive non-vanishing}(i)(2), and the condition is satisfied. \item [$\oldbullet$] If $B_{i_1}= B_{i_2}$, then both case (a) and (b) are possible.
-If it is of case (a), then the adjacent pair $(i_1,i_2,\gg')$ becomes in the case of Proposition \ref{prop positive non-vanishing}(i)(1), and one can see that
+Then there are two possibilities. \begin{enumerate} \item [$\oldbullet$] If $B_{i_1}<B_{i_2}$, then it is of case (b).
+Therefore, the adjacent pair $(i_1,i_2,\gg')$ is still in the case of Proposition \ref{prop positive non-vanishing}(i)(2), and the condition is satisfied. \item [$\oldbullet$] If $B_{i_1}= B_{i_2}$, then both cases (a) and (b) are possible.
+If it is of case (a), then the adjacent pair $(i_1,i_2,\gg')$ is in the setting of Proposition \ref{prop positive non-vanishing}(i)(1), and one can see that

 and hence the condition is satisfied.
-If it is of case (b), then one can see that $(i_1,i_2, \gg')$ is still in the case of Proposition \ref{prop positive non-vanishing}(i)(2), and the condition is satisfied. \end{enumerate} The case that the adjacent pair $(i_1,i_2,\gg)$ is in the case of Proposition \ref{prop positive non-vanishing}(i)(3) is similar as the previous one and we omit the detail.
+If it is of case (b), then one can see that $(i_1,i_2, \gg')$ is still in the setting of Proposition \ref{prop positive non-vanishing}(i)(2), and the condition is satisfied. \end{enumerate} The case that the adjacent pair $(i_1,i_2,\gg)$ is in the case of Proposition \ref{prop positive non-vanishing}(i)(3) is similar as the previous one and we omit the detail.
 This completes the proof of (i).

 \textbf{Proof of (ii).} Take a sequence of non-negative integers $\{t_i\}_{i \in I_{\rho}}$ such that Denote $\EE'=(\sum_{i > k} sh^{t_i}_{i}) (\EE) $ and